jayteesanchez/React-Alt-Mongo-Node-Express-Boilerplate/Readme.md

 https://desolate-caverns-8551.herokuapp.com/

 Hello, this is my first attempt at making a Boilerplate!

 It's definitely a work in progress but if you see anything that needs changing please let me know!!

-This is a boilerplate for a Full-Stack Javascript app that uses ES6 on the client side code.
+This is for a Full-Stack Javascript app that uses ES6 on the client side code.

 React is used to display the data from the Back-End RESTful API that is created here as well.

 ##Technologies (Explanations coming soon)